-Medieval Christians thought the rabbit was an evil omen, believing that witches transformed themselves into hares so they could sneak into the fields to suck the cows dry of their milk.
-It was claimed that such a witch appearing as a hare could only be killed by a silver crucifix or a bullet.
+Medieval Christians thought the hare was an evil omen, believing that witches transformed themselves into hares.
+Doing so to sneak into the fields to suck the cows dry of their milk.
+It was claimed that a witch appearing as a hare could only be killed by a silver crucifix or bullet.

-Much later, depictions of a white Hare sitting at the feet of the Virgin Mary signified Christianity’s triumph over lust or the flesh.
-The speed displayed by a rabbit symbolizes the need to flee from sin and temptation and a reminder of the rapid passage of life.
+Much later, depictions of a white hare sitting at the feet of the Virgin Mary signified Christianity’s triumph over lust or the flesh.
+The speed displayed by a hare symbolizes the need to flee from sin and temptation and a reminder of the rapid passage of life.

 Resurrection And The Rabbit

 And there is also the touching tale about a young rabbit who patiently waited in the Garden of Gethsemane for three days and nights for his friend Jesus to return, worried about what had become of him.
 At dawn on Easter morning, Jesus returned to the garden and was welcomed by the loyal little friend.

 That night when the disciples arrived at the garden to pray they were still unaware of the resurrection.
 Then they discovered a clump of beautiful larkspurs.
 Each blossom reflecting the face of the rabbit in its center as a remembrance of the little creature’s hope and his faith.